Company Profiles: How payment speed and payment history is collected and calculated

 Make a Levelset account and submit projects (Improves Payment Score)

 The payment speed score depends on available projects associated with contractors.
-You can improve your payment speed score by creating a free Levelset account and entering past projects where there was no slow payment or non payment.
+You can improve your payment score by creating a free Levelset account and entering past projects where there was no slow payment or non payment.

 Exchange lien waivers and request preliminary notices through Levelset on every job (Improves Payment Score)